sands31/WCS_JavaKata/README.md

 Create a method that, given a binary string representation of an hexadecimal value, returns its decimal value.

-If the argument is null or empty, throw an `IllegalArgumentException`.
+If the argument is null, empty or contains an illegal character, throw an `IllegalArgumentException`.

 Hexadecimal is a numeral system with a base of 16.
 It uses sixteen distinct symbols : `0` to `9` to represent values zero to nine, and `A` to `F` represent values ten to fifteen.